Cr3dentials/.github/profile/README.md

 # Cr3dentials
-Cr3dentials is a public good to where users can connect their wallet and generate secure proofs by uploading raw email files (.eml) or using Transport Layer Security (TLS).
-These proofs are then minted into soulbound tokens and stored onchain in the user’s wallet.
+Cr3dentials is a public good enabling users to connect their wallet and generate secure, privacy-preserving proofs from email data.
+By uploading raw email files (.eml), users can generate cryptographic proofs of income, identity, and contributions that are minted as soulbound tokens (SBTs) on-chain.
+This system leverages zero-knowledge (zk) technology to ensure user data remains private while providing verifiable credentials on-chain.